sirisian/ecmascript-types/typeprogramming.md

 Two things worth noticing.
 The `undefined`-on-optional-access decision that TypeScript gates behind a compiler flag is a one-line, readable *policy choice* inside `indexed`, and a codebase that wants the other policy writes the other line.
 And symbol keys: property records carry `name: string | symbol`, so `pick`/`omit`/`mapProperties` handle symbol-keyed members by identity, and since §6.6 admits symbol literal types, `keyof` mints a literal type for a symbol key like any other, so symbol keys appear in `keyof`-style unions too.
 The definition above folds index-signature *key types* in wholesale, mirroring TypeScript's `keyof { [k: string]: T } = string`.

-`typeof x` needs no builder: types are values, so `Reflect.typeOf(x)` in type position is the type query, and for a binding whose declared type you want without a value, the declared name itself is already the type object.
+`typeof x` needs no builder: types are values, so `Reflect.typeOf(x)` in type position is the type query, and for a binding whose declared type you want without a value, the TYPE's name — not the binding's — is already the type object, since a binding that holds an ordinary value is not itself a type.

 ### 4.2 Mapped types